 Abraham Lincoln, 1862

 Here are syllabi for undergraduate courses offered in 2018-19.
 UW students can find registration information via MyPlan and course web pages on Canvas.

-Previous undergraduate courses include:
+Other undergraduate courses include:

 Why study History?
 The undergraduate study of history teaches critical skills for life, career, and citizenship.
 Even techies agree.
 Our undergraduate courses teach students how to strengthen their writing and communication, perform evidence-based analysis, develop skills of critical thinking and informed inquiry, engage in fruitful collaborative projects, and perform rigorous research using primary documents.

-UW History majors go on to a range of careers, from government to Google, from museums to Microsoft.
 Whether a major, a minor, or a student fulfilling a distribution credit, successful engagement in university-level History coursework provides professional training that employers want and sparks humanistic inquiry over a lifetime.

 As an advisor, my goal is to train top-notch historians who are prepared for both academic and non-academic careers, and who understand how to connect their scholarship to broader audiences.
-The more History PhDs we have out there engaging in and shaping public debates, the better.
-Candidates in this and any History PhD program should enter with interest in a wide spectrum of career opportunities that include, and extend beyond, college and university teaching.

 I welcome new graduate students who have experience in primary-source research and historical writing, a strong grounding in American history and recent historiography through an undergraduate major or minor in History or a closely related discipline, and an interest in engaging new research tools, media platforms, and audiences with their work.
 Prospective graduate students interested in working with me as a first-field advisor should contact me via email at an early stage in their application process.